h01ger/piuparts/README.txt

 'post_purge_' - after *purging* your package.

-'pre_upgrade_' - before *upgrading* your package, once the current version in the archive has been installed (this is done in the second test, "Installation, upgrade and purging test").

 'pre_distupgrade_' - before *upgrading* the chroot to the *next distribution*.
 The next distribution is available in the variable PIUPARTS_DISTRIBUTION_NEXT.